Alvaropz/c_sharp_projects_Codecademy/README.md

 ## General Info:

-These are a series of challenges provided by Codeacademy of its course about C# where I worked with variables, loops, functions or classes.
+This is a series of challenges provided by Codeacademy of its course about C# where I worked with variables, loops, functions or classes.

 ## Technologies: